Table of Contents

 Grid Options

-• First and Last Clocking Only: shows whether this setting is on or off.
+First and Last Clocking Only Sch.: it shows whether the Apply to scheduled employees switch is toggled on or off.

 Profile Entry Actions